If you missed our live webinar 'Brexit and your IP – the implications' on 13 March, please click here to watch a copy of the recording.

 Impact on representation

-It is likely that UK representatives will lose their rights to representation on Brexit day (on 29 March if no deal or at the end of the transition period if a deal is agreed).
+It is likely that UK representatives will lose their rights to representation on Brexit day.
 CITMA and CIPA have both warned that this may result in an influx of scam letters to UK rights holders, especially given that current rules suggest there will be a two-month deadline in which representative addresses for service will need to be updated to ones in the EEA.

 Please be assured that Novagraaf will be able to continue to act for you during and following the process of exit from the EU.
 We are a Europe-wide firm with offices across Europe as well as in the UK.

 What about patents?

 There will be no change to the current way in which European patents (EPs) can be obtained, maintained or litigated in the UK.
 The Brexit vote does not mean the UK ceases to be a member state of the European Patent Convention (EPC) that established the European Patent (EP) system.
 Even after Brexit, therefore, companies will be able to file an EP application designating the UK.